jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 # Introduction
 In the first blog entry of this series, [You Studied Computer Science.
 Your Career Will Be Software Engineering](https://jhumelsine.github.io/2026/02/11/computer-science-software-engineering.html), I highlighted that Software Engineering is related to, but separate from Computer Science.
-An intership is often the first place where a fledgling software developer first encounters that.
+An internship is often the first place where a fledgling software developer first encounters that.

-Interships are a great opportunity to:
+Internships are a great opportunity to:
 * Gain exposure to Software Engineering
 * Make a little money
 * Possibly be considered for a full-time position upon graduation

-The trick is being able to get the intership in the first place.
+The trick is being able to get the internship in the first place.

 # Preparation
-Be prepare before seeking out an intership.
+Be prepare before seeking out an internship.

 ## Your Résumé
 You should have a solid [résumé](https://en.wikipedia.org/wiki/R%C3%A9sum%C3%A9).
 A good résumé provides just enough information for a recruiter to want to have conversation with you.
 It's sort of like a profile on a dating app.
+You want to be interesting enough for someone to contact you.

 A résumé generally contains your:
 * Name
 * Contact information
-* Linkedin profile, if you have one
-* GitHub address, if you have one
 * Education
 * Skills, possibly divide
 * Previous work history
 * Leadership roles
+* Linkedin profile, if you have one
+* GitHub address, if you have one
 * Etc

-It generally won't contain other social media accounts, hobbies, favorite movies, TV shows, etc.
+It generally won't contain personal information, such as other social media accounts, hobbies, favorite movies, TV shows, etc.
+Definitely do not include religious beliefs or gender or sexual preferences.

+Listing preferred pronouns is a gray area. if you feel strongly about your preferred pronouns, then list them; otherwise, don't.

 It should not be more than one page in length.

-If you're not sure where to start, there are many examples online.
+If you're not sure where to start, there are many résumé examples and templates online.

 If your university has a Career Center, ask someone there to take a look at your résumé.
 But be prepared.
 Everyone has an opinion when it comes to résumé.
 If you ask ten people to look over your résumé, you're likely to get 11 different opinions.

 Take all recommendations with a grain of salt.
-If you feel comfortable with and like a suggestion, then do it.
+If you feel comfortable with and like a suggestion, then use it.
-If you don't, then you don't have to do it.
+If you don't, then ignore it.
 This is your résumé.
 It's your story.
 You have the final say.